marcossilvabr/FunJSAlgorithms/README.md

 FreeCodeCamp is a nonprofit community that helps people learn to code by building projects.

-**If you believe that initiativies like FreeCodeCamp can help people, consider donating:**
+**If you believe that initiatives like FreeCodeCamp can help people, consider donating:**

 [Donate to FreeCodecamp](https://www.freecodecamp.org/donate/)